nadeeshanidayarathna/templates/README.md

 ## Installation
 - Step1: Install the `NodeJS`(version 16.+ or latest)
 - Step2: Install the VSCode (latest version)
-- Step3: All the required node modules have been installed in the project.
+- Step3: Required node modules have been installed in the project.
 Use the below command to import node packages

 ```
 npm install
 ```
 ## Features
+### V1 (additions)
 - Run the `JS` scrapers to perform rule base HTML simplification to match the universal `C#` template
 - Run the `JS` simplification both offline and online modes with local cache
-- Browser level debugging ability to put the breakpoints on actual eval functions
+- Browser-level debugging ability to put the breakpoints on actual eval functions
 - Tryout the code in the browser developer console before creating the `JS` template
 - Run the full pipeline if required at the end (`JS Conversion` + `Universal Template Caller` + `Spidering Output`)
 - JS templates are located in the `lib` folder with the SP code standard.
 Example: `.\lib\_CA--STATCAN--REG--ADMIN-DATA.js`

+### V2 (additions)
+- Automatic DOM relocation
+- Automatic removal of hidden content
+- Automatic arrangement of transform/non-heading parts
+- Removing the requirement of correcting the image links and anchor links as those will be the same as the original because we are not recreating the HTML
+- No need to build the transform/non-heading parts.
+You just have to wrap the main content area & headings/levels in the original HTML
+- No need to create content comparison tests as we are not recreating the HTML but instead modifying the original
+- If no `JS` template is found for SP code, then it will by default call the `DOM-RELOCATOR.js`.
+Expecting the incoming HTML is already wrapped outside to the spider ease project.
+One user is the chrome plugin input

+## Version History
+- `V1`: initial version (deprecated), it's about recreating the HTML to match the ease standard
+- `V2`: Supported from `2022-JUL-15` onwards, it's about relocating the original HTML to match the ease standard

 ## Usage

-### 1. To run the scraper service for the single page books
+### 1. To run the scraper service for the single-page books

 Command:
 ```